ImageMagick v6 Examples --

 Using Blend to Modify a Single Image

-Blend is basically an 'interpolation function', or 'weighted average' allowing you combine two opaque images together in a controlled linear way.
+Blend is basically an 'interpolation function', or 'weighted average' allowing you to combine two fully-opaque images in a controlled linear way.
 That is 30% of the source plus 70% of the background, to produce a new 100% opaque image.

-It can however do more than just combining two images, but can also be used to brighten, set contrast, saturation, colorize and even sharpen a specific image.
+It can however do more than just combine two images.
+It can also be used to brighten, set contrast, saturation, colorize and even sharpen a specific image.

-This use of blend is discussed further in a document found by BugBear <bugbear@papermule.co.uk> on the WWW, Image Processing by Interpolation and Extrapolation a copy of the one on Grafica Obscura (the page is not directly linkable from external source).
+This use of blend is discussed further in a document found by BugBear <bugbear@papermule.co.uk> on the WWW, Image Processing by Interpolation and Extrapolation a copy of the one on Grafica Obscura (which is not directly linkable from an external source).
 This document is recommended for further reading on using this function.

 Extrapolation ability was added to the "-blend" operator in IM v6.3.5-10.